aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/extracting-and-analyzing-email-headers/_index.md

 }
 ```

 In this code, we load an email message from a file and then retrieve its headers using the `getHeaders()` method.
-We iterate through the headers and print them out.
+We iterate through the collection and print each header name/value pair.

 ## Step 3: Analyzing Email Headers

-Once you have extracted the email headers, you can perform various analyses on them.
-Here are some common tasks you might want to do:
+With the raw headers in hand, you can perform a variety of analyses.
+Below are three common tasks that illustrate **email tracking using headers**.

 ### Identifying the Sender

-To identify the sender of the email, you can look for the "From" header.
-It usually contains the email address of the sender.
+The “From” header (or the `MailMessage.getFrom()` property) tells you who sent the message:

 ```java
 String sender = message.getFrom().getAddress();